Python-PyQt/PyQt6-Docs/descriptions/QtGui/QOpenGLContext-defaultFramebufferObject-f.rst

 If you use the glBindFramebuffer() in QOpenGLFunctions you do not have to worry about this, as it automatically binds the current context's  when 0 is passed.

-**Note:** Widgets that render via framebuffer objects, like QOpenGLWidget and QQuickWidget, will override the value returned from this function when painting is active, because at that time the correct "default" framebuffer is the widget's associated backing framebuffer, not the platform-specific one belonging to the top-level window's surface.
-This ensures the expected behavior for this function and other classes relying on it (for example, QOpenGLFramebufferObject::bindDefault() or QOpenGLFramebufferObject::release()).
+**Note:** Widgets that render via framebuffer objects, like :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` and QQuickWidget, will override the value returned from this function when painting is active, because at that time the correct "default" framebuffer is the widget's associated backing framebuffer, not the platform-specific one belonging to the top-level window's surface.
+This ensures the expected behavior for this function and other classes relying on it (for example, :sip:ref:`~PyQt6.QtOpenGL.QOpenGLFramebufferObject.bindDefault` or :sip:ref:`~PyQt6.QtOpenGL.QOpenGLFramebufferObject.release`).

 .. seealso:: :sip:ref:`~PyQt6.QtOpenGL.QOpenGLFramebufferObject`.